Comments From A Book Reviewer

-Today, with the advent of the Internet, there has been a proliferation of book reviewers, whom I shall classify as the good, the bad and the ugly.
+Today, with the advent of the Internet, there has been a proliferation of book reviewers, whom I shall classify as the good, the bad, and the ugly.
 Those falling within the last category are ones that you have to be particularly aware of, as their only interest is to receive complimentary books without bothering to review them, or if they do review them, their reviews are very short and without substance.
-On the other hand, there are many serious and excellent reviewers, that devote a great deal of their time and energy in reading and writing a review.

 Unfortunately for the authors, sometimes reviews are not exactly very complimentary.
 However, it is to be noted that it is not the objective of a reviewer to be a salesperson or a public relations representative for the author.
 If the criticism is constructive, a great deal can be learned from the review, particularly if the reviewer is also an author.

 From the point of view of a reviewer, what I find most annoying is receiving a book without first asking me if I would accept to review it.

 Bookpleasures receives on average about 20-30 email requests per week.
 These requests are forwarded to our reviewers, who communicate directly with the sender of the email.